 Through all this, I came to see film as my medium.
 I could instinctively sense that it was an art form that could be easily played with, with a captive audience sitting like putty in your hands.
 I liked that.
 I liked playing with peoples’ expectations.
 I liked surprising them.
 I liked luring them into thinking they were watching a certain kind of film, but then taking them somewhere else.
 I liked using music to manipulate their emotions.

-I teach film to kids nowadays, and they are always amazed that you would have to rewind the tape to re-record the scene where Barbie fell over.
-(One class even had an audible group “WHOAH.”)
-They have known nothing in their lives but non-linear editing.
-Every little phone and tablet has an editing program on it that was only a dream when I was a kid… and then in college, when I sat there with a film splicer, Scotch tape stuck to my fingers.
+Every little phone and tablet now has an editing program on it.
+That was only a dream when I was a kid… and then in college, when I sat there with a film splicer, Scotch tape stuck to my fingers.
 Now that digital editing is here, my spirit is free.
 No hairs stuck to the tape between the shots.
 No boundaries.
 We must live with abundance.
 We have FILM STUDIOS IN OUR POCKETS.
 The means of production are available TO TODDLERS.
 We have no excuse not to make good films – especially films that reflect an experience not yet reflected.
 Films that help make us ONE HUMAN FAMILY.

 Thank you for watching!